kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 On your computer run `ssh user_name@mcc-dtn.ccs.uky.edu`

-The first time you connect to the cluster, you will get a message like this:
+The first time you connect to the cluster, you will get a message like this; type `yes` to continue.
 ![Host authentication message](assets/command_line/host_authentication.png)

-Type `yes` to continue.

 After successfully logging in, the command line prompt will change to show that.
 It should look something like this `[user_name@mcc-login001 ~]$`